jamos94/InventoryApp/README.md

 I tested the code through each interval of coding.
 This ensured that errors were found quickly through development.
 Finally after developing the front and back-end,

-How did you test to ensure your code was functional?
-Why is this process important and what did it reveal?

-Considering the full app design and development process, from initial planning to finalization, where did you have to innovate to overcome a challenge?

-In what specific component from your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?